redteaminfra/redteam-infra/external/sketch/README.md

 This is best used in cases where you are okay with leaking the IP of sketch 1 from a trusted infra ran proxy, but want to keep the IP of sketch 2 safe.

 Whend deploying a double reflector you will want to perform the `How to Play` steps twice for each reflector.
-For `install_proxy.py` you would point the appropriate IP addresses to reflector through with the above reflector setting.
+For `install_proxy.py` and `install_ProxyProtocol.sh` you would point the appropriate IP addresses to reflector through with the above reflector setting.